(This is my second blog post on B Corporations, click here for the first post where I describe what it means to be a Certified B Corporation)

 With that said and the analysis I’ve performed so far, I can say that compared to the status quo, I think Certified B Corporations are an important and valuable improvement.
 I’m hopeful that the B Corporation standards will make enough of an impact to help drive the transformation we need, with a little help from conscious consumers, and maybe a nudge from a progressive government agenda, to stave off some of the worst impacts we seem to be facing in the years, and decades to come.

-I plan to continue to support and highlight Certified B Corporations on Recycled & Renewed, as well as stay engaged in the B Corporation community to push for continuous improvement of their standards.
-However, I will likely put less emphasis on the certification going forward and force myself to do a little extra research to ensure the company is really pushing itself versus using the certification as a branding strategy.
+I plan to continue to support and highlight Certified B Corporations on Recycled & Renewed.
+However, I will likely rely less on the B Corp certification and force myself to do a little extra research to ensure the company is really pushing itself versus using the certification as a branding strategy.